shivannis/xandr-docs-public/xandr-docs/invest/native-inventory-seller-specifications.md

 | Call to Action Text | Not supported |
 | Sponsored By | - 50 character maximum <br> - Required: Must be the brand name |

-**Best practices**
+### Best practices

 The following are some recommended creative best practices for serving on Plista:

-- Do not embed any text in the image
+- Do not embed any text in the image.
-- Use between 3-4 creatives
+- Use between 3-4 creatives.
 - Make use of images that elicit positive feelings in the observer.
 A strong emotional impact gets the attention of the user.
 - Highlight the advantages of your product by using, for example, close-ups, packshots or application examples.
 Be sure to use clear colors and sharp contours so that your motif stands out immediately.
 - The ad should be pleasing to the eye.
 Using natural colors help to accomplish this while maintaining a native feel.